HenryDashwood/hakyll-website/things/books.md

 ## 2022

+Moneyball: The Art of Winning an Unfair Game - Michael Lewis

+Get Together: How to Build a Community with Your People - Bailey Richardson & Kevin Huynh & Kai Elmer Sotto

+Rob Roy - Sir Walter Scott

+Liar's Poker: Rising Through the Wreckage on Wall Street - Michael Lewis

+Richard II - William Shakespeare

+A Brief History of Roman Britain - Joan P. Alcock

+Super-Infinite: The Transformations of John Donne - Katherine Rundell

+Waverley - Sir Walter Scott

+The Wages of Destruction: The Making and Breaking of the Nazi Economy - Adam Tooze

+The Fall of Númenor - J.R.R.
+Tolkien

+A Brief Guide to Celtic Myths and Legends - Martyn Whittock

+Childe Harold's Pilgrimage - George Byron

 The Chamber Music of Mozart - Robert Greenberg

 A Vindication of the Rights of Woman: with Strictures on Political and Moral Subjects - Mary Wollstonecraft